I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kspingetavailablebytecount.md

 ## -remarks
 <p>Noninplace pins should use <i>InputDataBytes</i> for input pins and <i>OutputBufferBytes</i> for output pins.</p>

 <p>The results of this call are not guaranteed to be safe unless either the processing mutex is held at call-time, or the caller has privately synchronized before calling the routine.
 To private synchronize, ensure that the pin does not transition from Acquire to Stop while the routine is executing.
-See <a href="NULL">Processing Mutex in AVStream</a>.</p>
+See <a href="https://msdn.microsoft.com/dd84fe3f-352e-4641-99d7-792ccecb0b40">Processing Mutex in AVStream</a>.</p>

 <p>Also note that in-place transform can supply input and output counts.</p>

 <p>In Windows XP and DirectX 8.0, the <i>InputDataBytes</i> count is not valid unless frames that the filter receives are full.</p>

-<p>For additional information, see <a href="NULL">Leading and Trailing Edge Stream Pointers</a>.</p>
+<p>For additional information, see <a href="https://msdn.microsoft.com/73ab974f-8034-421f-980a-2393d84ec54c">Leading and Trailing Edge Stream Pointers</a>.</p>

 ## -requirements
 <table>